mitchkm/obsidian-templater-scripts/README.md

-# obsidian-templater-scripts
+# Obsidian Templater Scripts
-Collection of user scripts and templates I use in Obsidian
+Collection of user scripts and templates I use in Obsidian.